Programme

 Sponsored by Marston

-As the sector moves closer to statutory regulation, this session will examine what effective and proportionate oversight should look like and how the industry should prepare.
+As the sector moves closer to statutory regulation, this session examined what effective and proportionate oversight should look like and how the industry should prepare.

-Panellists will discuss the potential role and evolution of the Enforcement Conduct Board, the future regulatory framework, and what governance and funding models may be required as the sector transitions to statutory oversight.
+Panellists discussed the potential role and evolution of the Enforcement Conduct Board, the future regulatory framework, and what governance and funding models may be required as the sector transitions to statutory oversight.

-Speakers include representatives from the Enforcement Conduct Board, DEMSA, the Credit Services Association, the Finance & Leasing Association and independent policy experts, chaired by Edd Moore, Marstons.
+Speakers included representatives from the Enforcement Conduct Board, DEMSA, the Credit Services Association, the Finance & Leasing Association and independent policy experts, chaired by Edd Moore, Marstons.

 Panel 3 – The Role of Enforcement in Supporting Communities and Upholding the Law